cogitoweb/cordova-plugin-contacts/README.md

 # cordova-plugin-contacts

-## This README is not very reliable... so keep your eyes open
+### This README is not very reliable...so keep your eyes open

 This plugin defines a global `navigator.contacts` object, which provides access to the device contacts database.